ynqa/sig/README.md

 ### Nix (flakes)

-Add it as an input to your flake
+Add it as an input to your flake:
 ```nix
 inputs = {
   sig.url = 'github:ynqa/sig/<optional-ref>'
 }
 ```

-add it to a shell:
+Creat a shell with it:
 ```nix
 nix shell gituhb:ynqa/sig
 ```

-or run it directly:
+Or run it directly:
 ```nix
 cat README.md | nix run gituhb:ynqa/sig -- --archived
 ```